top of page

 Many practitioners undervalue their work (especially the real relational labour involved) because they’ve never been taught how to price in a way that honours both client access and practitioner sustainability, or because they base their rates on market trends, agency guidelines, or what others in their niche are charging.

-Too often, coaches rely on personal therapy to process professional challenges, but this leaves critical blind spots untouched.
-Therapy supports your inner world.
-Supervision or consultation supports the space between you and your client: your scope, ethics, blind spots, and the relational dynamics at play.
+Too often, therapists and coaches rely on personal therapy to process professional challenges; but this leaves critical blind spots untouched.
+Therapy helps you meet your own patterns.
+Supervision, consultation, and practitioner coaching help you meet what happens between you and your clients — as well as what shapes your practice itself.

 Both are needed.

-Without both forms of support, deeper patterns can go unexamined, which leads to the next point.
+Without all three forms of support, deeper patterns can go unexamined, and the business container can become as unsustainable as the client work itself.

-When coaches neglect their own inner work, their capacity for complexity narrows.
+When practitioners neglect their own inner work, their capacity for complexity narrows.
 Their compassion thins.
 And their clients; who are often highly intelligent and emotionally attuned; may feel unseen, underestimated, or subtly infantilised.

 This work asks us to meet our clients not as projects, but as equals.
 Sometimes, they’re braver than we are.

-After their initial training, many coaches simply log more hours or pursue credentials within the same framework.
+After their initial training, many practitioners simply log more hours or pursue credentials within the same framework.
 But complex, relational work demands more than repetition.
 It requires deeper integration and cross-disciplinary learning.

 Instead of resourcing themselves through supervision, professional development, or stronger structure, they pivot prematurely into group offerings, courses, free content, or speaking gigs.
 Others burn out completely.
 But this isn’t always scaling.
 Sometimes, it’s a response to overwhelm — or desperation.